-The Finance for Non-Financial Managers course is delivered by a highly experienced Chartered Accountant.
-He qualified in 1987 with Gilberts, a six-partner accountancy firm, and went on to join the Business Development Group at Binder Hamlyn after completing an accountancy foundation course that same year.
-His extensive background brings practical insight and relevance to Redcliffe Training courses.
+A highly experienced Chartered Accountant delivers Finance training for non-financial managers.
+Qualifying in 1987 with Gilberts, a six-partner accountancy firm, he went on to join the Business Development Group at Binder Hamlyn after completing an accountancy foundation course that same year.
+His extensive background brings practical insight and relevance to courses at Redcliffe Training.

-In 1990, he became a trainer with a prominent training company, focusing on financial and management accounting exam programmes.
+In 1990, he took on a trainer role at a prominent training organisation, focusing on financial and management accounting exam programmes.
 Over the next four years, he taught auditing, financial reporting, and taxation for ACA, ACCA, CIMA, and AAT exams, as well as the ACA multi-disciplinary case study.
-He primarily taught full-time courses for Deloitte, PWC, and EY, and was responsible for the ACA final-level auditing paper.
+Our finance for non-financials training lead primarily taught full-time courses for Deloitte, PWC, and EY, and was responsible for the ACA final-level auditing paper.

 Since 1998, he has been training on a freelance basis, concentrating on finance-based subjects for accountants and non-accountants.
-He also specialises in training on IFRS and US accounting standards and, for the past 20 years, has presented throughout Europe on both of these subjects.
+In addition to finance for non-finance managers training, our expert also specialises in IFRS and US accounting standards training and, for the past 20 years, has presented these subjects throughout Europe.

 - Accounting for financial instruments and insurance contracts